venam/blog/_posts/2015-08-12-futurists.markdown

 dots on their maps and all they have to do is join the lines.

-> monkey say, monkey do!
+> monkey see, monkey do!

 A true no-brainer.
 Why look further, it's the easy solution.